Elevator Due Diligence

 Buying or Selling?
 Our Elevator Consultants Ensure the Due Diligence Process is on Your Side

-When an investor considers adding a property to an REIT portfolio, they know where items on the balance sheet should be.
+When an investor considers adding a property to a REIT portfolio, they know where items on the balance sheet should be.
 Elevator maintenance may be an expense, but it shouldn’t be an unknown liability affecting the bottom line.
 This is where the value of a second opinion for an elevator audit comes in.
 Our elevator consultants can keep balance sheets out of the red by helping investors understand what they are signing up for.
 When an investor is aware of all the facts, a better deal can also be negotiated with the seller.

 On the other hand, if it’s time to sell a property, our due diligence will make sure you are clear about the condition of a building’s vertical transportation system.
-Instead of being surprised by the results from buyers’ own elevator audit, the seller is empowered with accurate information and ready to make a deal.
+Instead of being surprised by the results from buyers’ elevator audit, the seller is empowered with accurate information and ready to make a deal.
 Our elevator due diligence and audits can help sellers price the property accordingly and get it moved off of the REIT portfolio promptly.

 Contact Us